wanghl21/PrivacyRAG/README.md

 1. **knowledge Construction**: We introduce a knowledge construction mechanism within the knowledge encoder $\mathbb{E}$ that ensures the generated proxy representations are well-aligned with the embedding space of the LLM.
 2. **Query-Centric Privacy-Preserving**: To further mitigate privacy leakage arising from redundant content, we propose a query-centric privacy-preserving method accompanied by a tailored training strategy.
 This design minimizes sensitive information exposure while ensuring that the cloud-based LLM can accurately interpret and utilize the compressed proxy representations for downstream tasks.
-3. **Privacy-Preserving Collaborative Inference**: To tightly control potential privacy leakage from proxy representations, we develop a privacy-preserving collaborative inference strategy by integrating a DP mechanism, effectively balancing the utility–privacy trade-off.
+3. **Privacy-Preserving Collaborative Inference**: To tightly control potential privacy leakage from proxy representations, we develop a privacy-preserving collaborative inference strategy by integrating the LDP mechanism, effectively balancing the utility–privacy trade-off.

 ## Get Started